 Santoku knives and chef’s knives have become the “go-to” knife for many expert cooks.
 They are adaptable and can be used for many different tasks in the kitchen.
 Santoku knives are actually a type of specialty knife, however, they have become a common multipurpose culinary knife.
-The principle distinction between a santoku knife and a chef’s knife is that the santoku knife is more qualified for cutting where you need truly accurate cuts.
-It's harder to accomplish a similar degree of exactness with a chef’s knife.
-Santoku cuts also require an alternate cutting system requiring the chef to move in an advance and in reverse movement, while a standard chef’s knife requires a rocking to and fro movement.
+The principle distinction between a santoku knife and a chef’s knife set is that the santoku knife is more qualified for cutting where you need truly accurate cuts.
+It's harder to accomplish a similar degree of exactness with a best chef’s knife.
+Santoku cuts also require an alternate cutting system requiring the chef to move in an advance and in reverse movement, while a standard chef’s knife requires a rocking to and for movement.
 Also, remember that there are multiple styles of chef’s knife.
 In this blog post, we are going to contrast and compare the Chef’s knife and santoku knife.
 Continue reading to learn more and when you are ready to purchase high-quality culinary knives, shop the tactical culinary knives at DFACKTO.

 The Presentation of the Knife

 The Santoku knife, or the Santoku bocho knife (its full name), translates to “three uses.”
 The santoku knife is perfect for mincing, dicing, and cutting, as it features a straight edge with a sheepsfoot blade.
 These knives evolved from the customary Japanese vegetable knife which has a rectangular blade.
 French- or German-style chef’s knives have a curved belly which allows the sharp edge to move in a rocking motion while cutting against a cutting board.
 The long cutting edge of the chef’s knife is ideal for cutting through meat.
-Chef's knives are viewed as a general kitchen tool utilized for a multitude of culinary tasks.
+Chef's knife set is viewed as a general kitchen tool utilized for a multitude of culinary tasks.

 Style and Performance